About Us

 Arabian Business

-Kuwait City, 7th June 2023: VI Markets partnered with One Financial Markets to provide the investors in Kuwait and Middle East a tailored online trading service.
-With this partnership, VI Markets are proud to provide investors the opportunity to trade forex and CFDs on indices, commodities, energies, bonds and futures.
+Kuwait City, 7th June 2023: VI Markets partnered with One Financial Markets to offer investors in Kuwait and the wider Middle East a tailored online trading service.
+Through this partnership, VI Markets continues to expand access to global financial markets and promote responsible investing through education and community engagement.

 By Staff Writer- 2023